The Headlines and Key Facts of 1968

-The first of numerous U.S. commercial jet airplanes are hijacked and forced to fly to Cuba.
+The first of numerous U.S. commercial jet airplanes to be hijacked and forced to fly to Cuba.

 The first emergency 911 telephone system is installed in New York.

 National Turn in Your Draft Card Day features the burning of draft cards and war protest rallies at many U. S. campuses.